City-Reach/club-freedom/README.md

 ![admin](./images/better_auth_admin_set.png)

+### Creating Organizations manually

+To create an organization and its owner manually, navigate to the the `organizations:createOrganization` function in the your Convex dashboard.
+Click `Run Function`, then fill in the name, slug, userId (and optionally, logo), and `Run Mutation`.
+The userId must be the id of an existing user.

 ### Set up R2 for Convex

 To set up R2 for Convex, follow the instructions in the _Cloudflare Account_ section in the [Convex R2 documentation](https://www.convex.dev/components/cloudflare-r2#cloudflare-account).